 Career women come in all shapes and sizes: we are mothers, aunties, grandmas, big sisters, daughters, and more, yet, there’s something we all have in common, and that’s a crucial lesson we learn since we are young girls.
 We have always been taught: once we have a family, we should advocate 100% to it.
 It is also often believed you cannot be both a career woman and a mother; because, for some mystic reason, you will fail one or the other.
 It has even been demonstrated by research that childcare obligations are among the most significant factors women consider when deciding whether to run for office.
 This is a reality valid for all women across the working board so, believe me, it’s not only you who’s is dealing with this choice.

 You won’t fail if you are not home.

-You will not fail your family if you go back to work; you are human.
-You are not perfect.
+You will not fail your family if you go back to work, and you are human.
+Also, you are not perfect.
 Cut yourself some slack.
 Divide the chores in your house and make every family member independent enough, so they don’t solely depend on you being home to function.
 The organization is key here for a healthy family home to come back to after a long workday.

 You are needed.

 Without women, the world doesn’t work, and neither does the working world.
 We are, in fact, more productive in the workplace than the average employee without children.
 We make up for 57% of the US workforce.
 Once women become mothers, they change their whole life and radically reorient their work-life to new definitions of success.
 Which ultimately impacts productivity.

 Becoming a mother is an identity shift for women and one of the most significant psychological changes they will ever experience.
 It’s normal.
 It should be more tolerated by society to accept that we struggle when making this kind of life-changing decision.
 Once again, paid maternity leave is a conditioner for a lot of women.
 Many don’t have a lot of time to make a decision, and others get so much pressure from their families, friends, peers, or society overall that sometimes we make decisions that don’t sit right with us.